y-arjun-y/arjunyadav/pages-md/notebook.md

 (anonymized - of course)

+### Meeting with a former EA VP fellow

+- Great to connect with him after a long time!
+Glad we're both doing well and gave some really great advice on meeting my goals for independent AI safety learning.
+I also really like the practice he has before every meeting with his pre-email: "Imagine we're done with the call, and it went fantastic.
+What happened?
+What did we attend to and resolve?"

 ### Meeting with an eval researcher

 - Incredibly useful and provided a lot of clarity, couldn't have asked for a better meeting from the Slack message I had posted in an AI safety workspace.